MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ---
 lab:
     title: 'Create a generative AI chat app'
-    description: 'Learn how to use the Azure AI Foundry SDK to build an app that connects to your project and chats with a language model.'
+    description: 'Learn how to use the Microsoft Foundry SDK to build an app that connects to your project and chats with a language model.'
 ---

 # Create a generative AI chat app

-In this exercise, you use the Azure AI Foundry Python SDK to create a simple chat app that connects to a project and chats with a language model.
+In this exercise, you use the Microsoft Foundry Python SDK to create a simple chat app that connects to a project and chats with a language model.

 > **Note**: This exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.

-While this exercise is based on the Azure AI Foundry Python SDK, you can develop AI chat applications using multiple language-specific SDKs; including:
+While this exercise is based on the Foundry Python SDK, you can develop AI chat applications using multiple language-specific SDKs; including:

 - [Azure AI Projects for Python](https://pypi.org/project/azure-ai-projects)
 - [Azure AI Projects for Microsoft .NET](https://www.nuget.org/packages/Azure.AI.Projects)